Consumer and Worker Protection311

 Click a topic, or press the enter key on a topic, to reveal its answer.

-Workers can:
+Workers for restaurant delivery apps can:

-2. How often can workers set limits?
+3. How often can workers set limits?

-Apps must allow workers to change their limits at any time.
+Restaurant apps must allow workers to change their limits at any time.
 Workers can change limits in real time to respond to conditions and hazards as they arise.

 Example:

 It is snowing, and Theresa does not want to make deliveries over the Brooklyn Bridge due to weather conditions.
-Can Theresa set this limit in the app?
+Can Theresa set this limit in the restaurant app?

 Yes.
-Theresa can set this limit in the app, declining to receive trip offers that involve travel across the bridge for just the one night.
+Theresa can set this limit in the restaurant app, declining to receive trip offers that involve travel across the bridge for just the one night.
 The new limit is automatic and does not need to be approved.

-3. What is a “trip” for purposes of the delivery distance and route protections?
+4. What is a “trip” for purposes of the delivery distance and route protections?

 A trip includes the time, distance, and route to get to the restaurant, pick up the order, and deliver the order.
 A single trip may include more than one pickup location and/or more than one drop-off location.